 China is watching the crisis in Ukraine unfold, and if it becomes a full-blown conflict, an emboldened China may try land grabs of its own in Taiwan and elsewhere.

-China's President Xi Jinping and Russia's President Vladimir Putin, shown here at a meeting of the New Development Bank during the BRICS emerging economies in Brasilia
+FILE PHOTO: China's President Xi Jinping and Russia's President Vladimir Putin attend a meeting with members of the Business Council and management of the New Development Bank during the BRICS emerging economies at the Itamaraty palace in Brasilia

 ~~